 Sikhs Step Up, Welcome Oroville Dam Evacuees in Their Temples

 Members of the Sikh faith are inviting the 188,000 evacuees that were forced to leave their homes because of the damaged Oroville Dam emergency spillway to come to their temples to eat and rest.
-The Yuba City area is a central migration spot for Sikhs, most of whom hail from Punjab, India.
+"We're well prepared, all gurdwaras are indeed open, we have meals and temporary shelter for needy," the Stockton Gurdwara wrote on Tuesday.

 Add your comments below